Skip to main content

 Young people’s stories shaping complex data collection and analysis in Uganda

-Chair: James Robinson, n/a – Itad
+Chair: James Robinson – Itad

 Presenter: Julian K. Bagyendera, Dr. (PhD) (she/her/hers) – Provide and Equip (P&E)